Bustan Shoshan, Matsliah – Visitor Guide – Exotic Fruit Experience

 Bustan Shoshan

 Our guide was Shulamit (you can see her in the movie in the about section).
 She said that initially, Bustan Shoshan was created to commemorate her father.
-But when her mother and brother passed away, they decided to commemorate them in this place as well.
+But when her mother and brother passed away, they also decided to commemorate them in this place.

 Memorial at Bustan Shoshan